yjeanrenaud/yj_homebridge_internet_sensor/README.md

     "statusUrl": "http://192.168.1.3:99"
 }
 ```
-where the `status-url` obiously containts the IP address of the machine running this script and the port you speficied.
+where the `status-url` obiously contains the IP address (or the hostname) of the machine running this script and the port you speficied.
 That's it!
 It's registered as a contact sensor within HomeKit thereafter.
-Now you may use this to alert you on your iOS device when your home network is without internet connection via HomeKit.
+Therefore, you may use this to alert you on your iOS device when your home network is without connection to the internet via HomeKit.
+Of course, you may use this new contact sensor now also for other automatisations.
+But bear in mind, you may not trigger a Wifi socket to restart your router when your internet connection is down if it relies on the cloud.

 # todos
 - clean up the code